 |Yielding is a sparkly lavender; Violaceous is a semi-matte soft, clear violet that applies surprisingly sheer|

-|The gorgeous greyed greens/teals:|
+|The greyed greens/teals:|

 Tough Cookie is a shimmery, soft, blue-grey green

-Modest is a slightly deeper blue-grey green
+Modest is a slightly deeper blue-grey green, also shimmery

-Picky is a deep blue green
+Picky is a semi-matte, deep blue green

 |Diplomatic is semi-matte, rich blue—True Summer's navy|

-|Open Minded is a semi-matte deep teal with some shimmer|
+|Open Minded is a sateen deep teal|

-|Hideous, you say?
-Not so!
+|Egg yolk eyeshadow!
 Applied to the center of my lid, Bless You! makes my eyes look like jewel-toned planets|

 |All current TSu foundation swatches, and Soft Summer's Stable.
-Not sure why I swatched Honest eyeshadow, maybe for context|
+Not sure why I swatched Honest eyeshadow (top left), maybe for value context|

 |Compiled from swatches on eleablake.com|